Examination Questions FAQs

 Why are there unequal numbers of questions for each of the KSAs?

-Prior to the launch of the first computer-based Examination in 2003, the UAB conducted a Practice Analysis, which was an in-depth survey of 1,147 Accredited and Non-Accredited public relations practitioners from all of the UAB participating organizations.
+The UAB conducted a Practice Analysis, which was an in-depth survey of over 1,000 Accredited and non-Accredited public relations practitioners from all of the UAB participating organizations.
 This process seeks to determine which specific areas of public relations knowledge, skills and abilities are the most important, are performed with the most frequency and are most relevant to the current practice of our profession.
 The greater the weight of a particular area (e.g., research and planning), the more questions there will be on the Examination in that area.
 As our profession evolves, and as tools and tactics emerge, the Examination also must evolve and remain current.

 How often are the KSAs updated?